SudoSanauu/Hell-Game-Rules/classes/Villain.md

 ### Traits
 #### Distant ● ● ○ ○ ○
 The Villain is a solitary person who relies solely on themselves whenever possible.
-This character is the sort of person who would feel comfortable living alone in a cabin in the woods for 5 years or would feel no remorse eating a pet when stuck on a desert island.
+This character is the sort of person who would feel comfortable living alone in a cabin in the woods for five years or would feel no remorse eating a pet when stuck on a desert island.
-● – Can check to avoid a reaction to any circumstance while putting on sun glasses and walking into the sunset.
+● – Can check to avoid a reaction to any circumstance while putting on sun glasses and walking away.
 ● ● – Can posit a question and receive an "objective" and "rational" answer which doesn't rely on or include the emotions or "subjective" aspects which may go along with the answer.

 #### Thoughtful ● ○ ○ ○ ○